ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 ### Let's take this code step by step:

-1. `function doGet(request)` is a stock function in Google App Script that handles a GET request made to your script's web app URL.<br><br>
+1. `function doGet(request)` is a stock function in Google App Script that handles a GET request made to your script's web app URL.
+A GET request simply gets data from a specific location.<br><br>
 2. Your spreadsheetid is available in the URL for the spreadsheet.
 Copy the string of alphanumeric characters in the URL of your spreadsheet:<br><br>
 ![Screenshot of the spreadsheet's URL.](fig/spreadsheet-url.png)<br><br>
-3. `var headers = dataValues[2]`, set the index of where the JSON should read header names.
-Because in our spreadsheet we have 2 rows of contextual information, we want the JSON to start on row 3 to find column headers.<br><br>
+3. `var headers = dataValues[2]`, sets the index of where the JSON should read header names.
+Because in our spreadsheet we have 2 rows of contextual information at the top of the spreadheet, we want the JSON to start on row 3 to find column header names.<br><br>
 4. `var rows = [],` the script will loop over all rows to add them to the JSON.<br><br>

 The last step is launching the Apps Script web app: